mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 > “Evil?” he spits back.
 “Spend one day as a cyborg in this wretched wreck of an empire and you'll gain a new appreciation for true evil!”

-> She discovers the aspect All Shall Suffer for My Pain!, and chooses to gain the upper hand instead of taking the extra free invocation.
+> She discovers the aspect All Shall Suffer for My Pain!, and chooses to gain the upper hand instead of taking the extra [[free invocation]].

 > Now it's Xoren's turn.
 Being an evil cyborg, he grabs a bystander and flings him at Dekka, hoping to [[Create Advantage]] with [[Physique]].
-He beats Dekka by 4 [[shift]]s—enough to gain the upper hand—but she uses that free invocation on All Shall Suffer for My Pain! to reduce that to 2 [[shift]]s.
+He beats Dekka by 4 [[shift]]s—enough to gain the upper hand—but she uses that [[free invocation]] on All Shall Suffer for My Pain! to reduce that to 2 [[shift]]s.
 Her player explains that Xoren, in his righteous rage, accidentally telegraphed his move.
 The GM buys it.
-Xoren puts a [[situation aspect]] of Civilians in Danger in play, with one free invocation.
+Xoren puts a [[situation aspect]] of Civilians in Danger in play, with one [[free invocation]].

 > Dekka still has the upper hand, and she means to use it.
 Shoving the poor onlooker to one side and springing forward at Xoren with her photon blade, she attacks with [[Fight]] at +4, beating his [[Fight]] defense of +3.
-He capitalizes on the fact that she's distracted by those Civilians in Danger, using his free invocation to bump his total up to +5.
+He capitalizes on the fact that she's distracted by those Civilians in Danger, using his [[free invocation]] to bump his total up to +5.
 After trading a couple more [[fate point]]s, Dekka comes out ahead by a single [[shift]].
 Since they're using the Stress-Free variant, that means a mild consequence for Xoren—Faltering Confidence.

 ---